The following sections describe how to tune WebLogic Server EJBs to match your application needs:

 The WebLogic Server Administration Console reports a wide variety of EJB runtime monitoring statistics, many of which are useful for tuning your EJBs.
 This section discusses how some of these statistics can help you tune the performance of EJBs.

-To display the statistics in the Administration Console, seein Administration Console Online Help.
+To display the statistics in the Administration Console, see "Monitoring EJBs" in Oracle WebLogic Server Administration Console Help.
 If you prefer to write a custom monitoring application, you can access the monitoring statistics using JMX or WLST by accessing the relevant runtime MBeans.
-See in the WebLogic Server MBean Reference.
+See "Runtime MBeans" in Oracle WebLogic Server MBean Reference.